-Up to one-third of the headphones tested allowed volumes that exceeded 85 decibels.
+Up to one-third of the headphones tested allowed volumes that exceeded 85 dBA.
 Almost half of the headphones exceeded this limit when tested with music.
 In addition, the testers found that they could bypass the volume reduction feature on many of the headphones.
 Only four of the headphones blocked background noise, but these headphones weren’t the best volume-limiters.
 You can learn more in the full report.

 These findings emphasize that although volume-reducing headphones might help to protect children’s ears, parents should still supervise their use and encourage children to keep the volume at a safe level.
-NIDCD Director James F. Battey, Jr., M.D., Ph.D., provides a good rule of thumb: “If a parent is an arm’s length away, a child wearing headphones should still be able to hear when asked a question,” he said in a related article published December 6, 2016, in the New York Times.
+NIDCD Director James F. Battey, Jr., M.D., Ph.D., [retired as of 2018] provides a good rule of thumb: “If a parent is an arm’s length away, a child wearing headphones should still be able to hear when asked a question,” he said in a related article published December 6, 2016, in the New York Times.
 If your child doesn’t pass this test, he or should take a break from the music and turn the volume down when listening starts again.